taw00/dashcore-rpm/README.md

 #### [2] Download a source RPM of your choosing

-For example, at the time of this writing the latest dash src.rpm of version `0.12.0.58`, is considered "stable".
+For example, at the time of this writing the latest Dash src.rpm of version `0.12.0.58`, is considered "stable".
 For the purposes of this document, we are going use version-release `0.12.0.58-1.taw` as our example.
-Download the one specific to Fedora, RHEL, or CentOS.
+Download the one specific to your linux distribution Fedora, RHEL, or CentOS.
 If you are attempting to build in a different environment, download the source RPM that as closely matches your platform and experiment away.

 #### [3] Verify the RPM has not been tampered with